ibm-cloud-docs/vpc/block_storage_is_faq.md

 ### How does key rotation work?
 {: faq}
 {: #faq-block-storage-25b}
-Customer-managed encrypted resources such as block storage volumes use your root key as the root-of-trust key that encrypts a LUKS passphrase that encrypts a master key protecting the volume.
-You can import your root key to a key management service (KMS) instance or instruct the KMS to generate one for you.
+Customer-managed encrypted resources such as block storage volumes use your root key (CRK) as the root-of-trust key that encrypts a LUKS passphrase that encrypts a master key protecting the volume.
+You can import your CRK to a key management service (KMS) instance or instruct the KMS to generate one for you.
 Root keys are rotated in your KMS instance.

 When you rotate a root key, a new version of the key is created by generating or importing new cryptographic key material.
 The old root key is retired, which means its key material remains available for decrypting existing volumes, but not available for encrypting new ones.
 New resources are protected by the latest key.
-For more information, see [How key rotation works](/docs/vpc?topic=vpc-vpc-key-rotation#vpc-key-rotation-function).
+For more information, see [How key rotation works](https://test.cloud.ibm.com/docs/vpc?topic=vpc-vpc-key-rotation#vpc-key-rotation-function).

-### I have volumes that are using Gen 1 and Gen 2 compute resources.
-Can I rotate my keys for all of these volumes?
-{: faq}
-{: #faq-block-storage-26}

-No, Gen 1 resources do not support key rotation.
-You can rotate keys only for Gen 2 resources, such as block storage volumes.

 ### Am I charged for using customer-managed encryption?
 {: faq}
 {: #faq-block-storage-27}

 You are not charged extra for creating volumes with customer-managed encryption.
 However, there is a charge for setting up a {{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}} instance to import, create, and manage your root keys.
 Contact your IBM customer service representative for details.

 ### What's the difference between using Key Protect as my KMS compared to HPCS?
 When would I use one over the other?
 {: faq}